 The Bachelor of Arts in Integrative Studies requires a total of 120 credit hours, with at least 54 upper-division credits.
-While the BAIS does not require an Associate's degree for completion, it is strongly recommended that students complete an Associate's as they work toward completing the Bachelor's degree.
+While the BAIS does not require an associate's degree for entrance into the program, completion of an associate's degree is a graduation requirement for the bachelor's degree.
+For most students, the requirements of the bachelor's degree will fulfill the associate's degree requirements.